moteus/lua-odbc-pool/README.md

 -- Here we wait until end of application.
 -- We just need keep alive `rthread`, `env` and `connections` variables

--- Suppose we runs this code in coroutine then we can just yield -- and main thread resume us when application should be closed
+-- Suppose we run this code in coroutine then we can just yield -- and main thread resume us when application should be closed

 coroutine.yield()